omahs/ostracon/docs/en/03-tx-sharing.md

 title: Transaction Sharing
 ---

-A client can send a transaction to any of the Ostracon nodes that joining the blockchain network.
+A client can send a transaction to any of the Ostracon nodes that join the blockchain network.
 The transaction propagates to other Ostracon nodes and is ultimately shared by all Ostracon nodes.

 ## Mempool